 5. Planning for the Future

-While at times it may be difficult to imagine life beyond your next paycheck, it’s critical to think about the future.
+While at times it may be difficult to imagine life beyond your next paycheck, it’s critical to think about your future financial independence.